Border procedure (border and transit zones)

 The CGRS shall examine whether the application:[4]

-The first instance procedure for persons applying for asylum at the border detained in a closed centre or open housing unit is the same as the regular procedure, although the law states that applications in detention are treated by priority.[11]
-If the CGRS has not taken a decision within four weeks, the asylum seeker is admitted to the territory.[12]
-This does not automatically mean that the asylum seeker will be set free.
-If a ground for detention is present, he or she can be detained ‘on the territory’ under another detention title.
+The first instance procedure for persons applying for asylum at the border, detained in a closed centre or held in a return house (see Return houses) is the same as the regular procedure, although the law states that applications in detention are treated by priority.[10]
+If the CGRS has not taken a decision within four weeks, the asylum seeker is admitted to the territory.[11]
+Again, this does not automatically mean that the asylum seeker will not be detained.
+If a ground for detention is present, they can be detained ‘on the territory’ under another detention ground.

 For the removal of rejected asylum seekers at the border, the Immigration Office applies the Chicago Convention, which implies that rejected asylum seekers have to be returned by the airline company that brought them to Belgium, to the place from where their journey to Belgium commenced or to any other country where they will be admitted entry.[12]
 In many cases, the point of departure (and return) is not the country of origin.
 The CGRS does not examine potential persecution or serious harm risks in countries other than the applicant’s country of origin.
 Not all issues arising under Article 3 ECHR in the country where the person is (forcibly) returned will therefore be scrutinised.
 This is the case in particular where the country of return is a country other than that of nationality or also outside the scope of application of the Chicago Convention, where the CGRS has doubts over the person’s nationality or recent stay in that country, making it impossible in their opinion to pronounce itself on the risk of being treated inhumanely there.